Emergency Fighter Program

-The Emergency Fighter Program (Jägernotprogramm) was the program that resulted from a decision taken on July 3, 1944 by the Luftwaffe regarding the German aircraft manufacturing companies during the last year of the Third Reich.
+The Emergency Fighter Program (Jägernotprogramm) was the program that resulted from a decision taken on July 3, 1944, by the Luftwaffe regarding the German aircraft manufacturing companies during the last year of the Third Reich.

 This project was one of the products of the latter part of 1944, when the Luftwaffe High Command saw that there was a dire need for a strong defense against Allied bombing raids.
 Although opposed by important figures such as Luftwaffe fighter force leader Adolf Galland, the project went ahead owing to the backing of Reichsmarschall Hermann Göring.
 Most of the designs of the Emergency Fighter Program never proceeded past the project stage.

 History

 1944 began with massive bombing raids by the US Army Air Force and RAF Bomber Command on a unprecedented scale.
 With a shift of emphasis from targeting strategic targets to the destruction of the Luftwaffe, during the Big Week in late February 1944 the Luftwaffe fighter force was broken.
 By the summer, Allied aircraft were roaming at will over most of Germany.

 The jet-powered Messerschmitt Me 262, then about to enter service, had a clear performance advantage over the Allied aircraft but was expensive and difficult to keep operational.
 This led to the idea to design much simpler aircraft which could be easily built and so inexpensive that any extensive problems would be addressed by simply disposing of the aircraft.
 This became the genesis of the Emergency Fighter Program as part of shifting production to defensive interceptors.
 A number of new aircraft design competition programmes were launched to provide new designs.

 The Do 335 was the only piston-engined fighter allowed to go forward under the Jägernotprogramm.

 Production of the Messerschmitt Me 262 fighter versions continued, as did the development of advanced piston-engined fighters such as the Dornier Do 335 as per Hitler's personal request on May 23, 1944, before the July 3 announcement of the program.
-Bomber designs powered by piston engines were curtailed or cancelled, with only jet bombers such as the Arado Ar 234 allowed to continue in production.
+Bomber designs powered by piston engines were curtailed or canceled, with only jet bombers such as the Arado Ar 234 allowed to continue in production.
 New jet bombers such as the Junkers Ju 287 and Heinkel He 343 were worked on fitfully as low priority projects in the last months of the war.

 Towards the end of the war the design of aircraft largely ignored the safety or comfort of the pilots, who would be mostly Hitler Youth motivated by fanaticism.
 Some of the fighters, such as the Heinkel P.1077 Julia, the Blohm & Voss BV 40 and the Arado E.381 Kleinstjäger – "smallest fighter" were designed with the pilot flying the aircraft in a prone position.
 Powered by rockets, certain designs were a blend of "aircraft and projectile" in the words of Nazi propaganda, with a vertical takeoff like a missile launch system attempted for the first time in a crewed aircraft, such as the Bachem Ba 349 Natter —in which the test-pilot died in the first flight.